liupeng89/FedRR/README.md

 # FedRR: Federated Learning with High Retainability at Clients and High Renewability at Server for Non-IID Data

-Code will be available soon ... :smile:
+Code will be available soon ... :hammer::wrench::laughing::laughing: